 Using a virtual pellet (http://kidwings.com/virtual-pellet/), the children practised putting together the bones to make a complete skeleton, and then put together their own, real life, versions using the bones they had found.

-They will be incorporating their owl pellet facts, together with other owl research, into a non-fiction information leaflet about owls over the next week.
+They will be incorporating their owl pellet facts, together with other owl research, into a non-fiction information leaflet about owls over the next two weeks.
 It has been a brilliant opportunity to work in a cross-curricular way across the Science and English curriculum.
-Mr Bridges was so impressed by what we are able to cover in our English lessons that he couldn’t help coming to have a look and join in himself!